 You can kick off the entire process of training and evaluating the model using a single Domino command:

 This is handy for retraining on a schedule.

 During development, you can work on a sub-component of the pipeline by running a different task:

 Once successfully completed, the resulting model file can be used by subsequent runs of the pipeline without having to retrain.

-Data and random forest example were borrowed from here.
+- Data and random forest examples were borrowed from here.